tdaverse/tdaverse/README.md

 Topological data analysis (TDA) relies heavily on mature libraries like [PHAT](https://bitbucket.org/phat-code/phat/src/master/), [Dionysus](https://www.mrzv.org/software/dionysus/), and [GUDHI](https://gudhi.inria.fr/).
 While these libraries have interfaces to Python and, through [the {TDA} package](https://cran.r-project.org/package=TDA), R, they have been developed primarily by and for statistical topologists.
 As TDA matures and standard workflows emerge, the need arises for more accessible and modular implementations.
 The [SciKit-TDA](https://scikit-tda.org/) project, an extension of SciPy, is underway in Python for this purpose.
-The **tdaverse** collection is intended to meet these needs in R through a [tidyverse](https://www.tidyverse.org/) lens.
+The **tdaverse** collection is intended to meet these needs in R through a [Tidyverse](https://www.tidyverse.org/) lens.

-The tidyverse consists of numerous R packages that are built upon a shared set of syntactic and grammatical conventions and designed to interface naturally with each other.
+The Tidyverse consists of numerous R packages that are built upon a shared set of syntactic and grammatical conventions and designed to interface naturally with each other.
-With its sibling collections [r-lib](https://github.com/r-lib) and [tidymodels](https://www.tidymodels.org/), it provides a comprehensive toolkit for building advanced data analysis and modeling pipelines.
+With its sibling collection [Tidymodels](https://www.tidymodels.org/), it provides a comprehensive toolkit for building advanced data analysis and modeling pipelines.
 The goal of **tdaverse** is to provide the data structures, computational engines, statistical models, and visualization tools needed to efficiently explore and analyze topological data in R and to integrate these tasks into tidy workflows.

 ## Packages